jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/known_exceptions_and_error_messages.md

     Fatal error: OSS_API won't work whitout curl extension in OSS_API.class.php on line 23

 The OpenSearchServer PHP client needs the `php-curl` extension.
-Install and enable `php-curl` extension and restart your web-server.
+Install and enable the `php-curl` extension, then restart your web server.